sdnfv/openNetVM/docs/NF_Dev.md

 Usage / Known Limitations:
   - To enable pass a `-c` flag to the onvm_mgr, and use a `-s` flag when starting a NF to specify that they want to share cores
   - All code for sharing CPUs is within `if (ONVM_NF_SHARE_CORES)` blocks
-  - When enabled, you can run multiple NFs on the same CPU core with much less interference than if they are polling for packets
+  - When enabled, you can run multiple NFs on the same CPU core with much less interference than if they are polling for packets and messages
   - This code does not provide any particular intelligence for how NFs are scheduled or when they wakeup/sleep
   - Note that the manager threads all still use polling